HiringBranch/Security/responsible-disclosure.md

 - Public acknowledgment on our Security Hall of Fame (if desired).
 - Potential rewards for qualifying vulnerabilities.

-Thank you for helping us keep Hiring Branch secure.
+Thank you for helping us keep HiringBranch secure.

-**Hiring Branch Security Team**
+**HiringBranch Security Team**